Boat Projects at Peaks Boat Yard in Trinidad

 Luckily after they power washed the bottom, the keel came up fully.
 We couldn't figure out why, but we were able to see there was a round disc stuck in the box where the keel hindges up.
 Blair and I where able to use a wire the same stiffness as a coat hanger, and speak to each other on our cells phones.
 Me inside the boat directing where he should put the wire, and Blair under the boat pushing the wire around until we were able to pull the disc out.
 It turns out that when Alubat drilled the hole for the hinge in the box, they just left the disc there.
 It had gotten stuck under the keel stopping it from coming up fulling into the boat.
 It was a simple fix, that took us 15 minutes, once we figured out what was wrong.
 Just goes to show that sloppy workmenship can cause a lot of frustration, but a simple issue.

 CHANGE THE HATCH DOORS: The original doors that came with the boat, were slick and very simple, and easy to use from the OUTSIDE of the boat.
 Unfortunately, when you are inside the boat, you needed to sit on the stairs, and reach up over your head to open them.
 It was challenging and in an emergency I didn't feel that I could be able to get out quickly.
+BEFORE

 So we ordered new hatch doors, than now come standard with all the OVNI's.
 We knew this would not be a simple swap, as they needed to be custom fit, so we waited until we had time.
 We received the doors back in May when we were in Martinique, but Blair had so many projects in Grenada that it just didn't go to the top of the list.
-BOY and I glad we waited until we were at a really good boat yard.
+BOY am I glad we waited until we were at a really good boat yard.
 It took a 4 hours just to get the old door out.

-It took Blair 8 days, too many modifications to count, and both a metal and wood working shop to help make the modifications, so that the doors would actually fit.
+Then It took Blair 8 days, too many modifications to count, and both a metal and wood working shop to help make the modifications, so that the doors would actually fit.
 It took several hours just to make sure the doors would close once we reattached them to the frame.
 But Finally they look great!

 TAKE THE STAINLESS STEEL SCREW OFF THE BACK OF THE BOAT: Stainless will corrode Aluminum, and we're not sure why Alubat who's been building boats for decades would have but these stainless steel in.